luiantav/vp_gen/README.md

 - macOS Monterey 12.7.6

 Expected runtime
-<5 for behavioural and modelling output analysis.
+<5 min for behavioural and modelling output analysis.
 Raw files of model fitting, parameter and model recovery are provided.